 Lemon Curd vs. Lemon Filling

-Below is a photo of lemon curd vs. lemon filling.
+Above is a photo of lemon curd vs. lemon filling.
 The brighter yellow curd is on the top, and the softer creamier lemon filling is on the bottom.
 You can make these cookies with either lemon curd or lemon filling.
 Both will taste great.
 I have included the recipe for curd below.
-However, if you're looking for the recipe for lemon filling you can find it in this lemon pie recipe here.
+However, I do have a separate recipe for Lemon Pie Filling if you would prefer that instead.

 Lemon Curd Cookie FAQs: